alvicstep/kintwin/README.md

 |<img src="images/controller.jpg" width="400"/>
 |<img src="images/left-thumb.jpg" width="200"/> <img src="images/right-thumb.jpg" width="200"/>

-> [!CAUTION]
+> **Warning**
 > I have recently updated the design of thumb cluster PCB from v1.0 to v1.1
-> The changes are cosmetic and should not affect functionality, but I did not order the new boards to be able to confirm that they still work.\
+> The changes are cosmetic and should not affect functionality, but I did not order the new boards to be able to confirm that they still work.
 > Changes include:
 > - moved silk screen of the FPC connector pad to the correct side
 > - changed mounting holes of the FPC connector pad to be plated